Directing & Devising Diploma Course (ATCL)

 You will also explore other Theatre Art Forms, including acting and writing.

-You will have at least eight full day lessons throughout the year by expert coaches, directors and practitioners.
+You will have at least 8 full day lessons throughout the year by expert coaches, directors and practitioners.

 Practical lectures and advice in the directing business are also included so you are kept up-to-date with current industry requirements and practice.